Zebra: Cultural significance

-With their distinctive black-and-white stripes, zebras are among the most recognisable mammals.
+With their distinctive black-and-white stripes, zebras are among the most recognizable mammals.
 They have been associated with beauty and grace, with naturalist Thomas Pennant describing them in 1781 as "the most elegant of quadrupeds".
 Zebras have been popular in photography, with some wildlife photographers describing them as the most photogenic animal.
 They have become staples in children's stories and wildlife-themed art, such as depictions of Noah's Ark.
 In children's alphabet books, the animals are often used to represent the letter 'Z'.
-Zebra stripes are also popularly used for body paintings, dress, furniture and architecture.
+Zebra stripe patterns are popularly used for body paintings, dress, furniture and architecture.

 Zebras have been featured in African art and culture for millennia.
 They are depicted in rock art in Southern Africa dating from 28,000 to 20,000 years ago, though less often than antelope species like eland.
 How the zebra got its stripes has been the subject of folk tales, some of which involve it being scorched by fire.
 The Maasai proverb "a man without culture is like a zebra without stripes" has become popular in Africa.
-The San people connected zebra stripes with water, rain and lighting, and water spirits were conceived of having these markings.
+The San people connected zebra stripes with water, rain and lightning, and water spirits were conceived of having these markings.

 For the Shona people, the zebra is a totem animal and is glorified in a poem as an "iridescent and glittering creature".
 Its stripes have symbolised the union of male and female and at the ruined city of Great Zimbabwe, zebra stripes decorate what is believed to be a domba, a school meant to prepare girls for adulthood.
 In the Shona language, the name madhuve means "woman/women of the zebra totem" and is a name for girls in Zimbabwe.
 The plains zebra is the national animal of Botswana and zebras have been depicted on stamps during colonial and post-colonial Africa.
 For people of the African diaspora, the zebra represented the politics of race and identity, being both black and white.

 In cultures outside of its range, the zebra has been thought of as a more exotic alternative to the horse; the comic book character Sheena, Queen of the Jungle, is depicted riding a zebra and explorer Osa Johnson was photographed riding one.
 The film Racing Stripes features a captive zebra ostracised from the horses and ends up being ridden by a rebellious girl.
 Zebras have been featured as characters in animated films like Khumba, The Lion King and the Madagascar films and television series such as Zou.